-Almost everyone needs a visa before travelling to India.
-If you’re going to study or work, you’ll need to apply for a special student or business visa; otherwise, a standard tourist visa will suffice.
+Almost everyone requires a visa before travelling to India, though the process for obtaining a standard tourist visa has been streamlined a great deal in recent years, and online applications are now accepted for shorter visits.
+If you’re going to study or work, you’ll need to apply for a special student or business visa.

-Visas in the UK, US, Canada and Australia are no longer issued by Indian embassies themselves, but by various third-party companies or sub-contractors.
+Visas in the UK, US, Canada and Australia are no longer issued by Indian embassies themselves, but by various third-party companies or subcontractors, for a small additional fee.
 The firms’ websites give all the details you need to make your application.
 Read the small print carefully and always make sure you’ve allowed plenty of time.
 Processing time is usually two to three working days but it’s wiser to leave at least a week.
 Postal applications take a minimum of ten working days plus time in transit, and often longer.

 In many countries it’s possible to pay a visa agency or “visa expediter” to process the visa on your behalf, which typically costs £60–70/US$100–120, plus the price of the visa.
 This is worth considering if you’re not able to get to your nearest Indian High Commission, embassy or consulate yourself.
 Prices vary from company to company, as do turnaround times.
 Two weeks is about standard, but you can get a visa in as little as 24 hours if you’re prepared to pay premium rates.
 For a full rundown of services, check the company websites, from where you can usually download visa application forms.

 We recommend using iVisa.com to expedite your visa at reasonable prices.

 It is no longer possible to extend a tourist visa in India, though exceptions may be made in special circumstances such as serious illness.
 Many travellers who want to spend more time in India go to a neighbouring country such as Nepal for a new visa when their old one expires, but there is no guarantee a new one will be issued right away, as you are not officially allowed to spend more than six months in the country within one year.